quantumwrks/Disable-Prop-Loss/README.md

-Drag and drop the resource into your fivem "resources" folder
+# Drag and drop the resource into your fivem "resources" folder

-Ensure the resource by opening your server.cfg then go to the line that should look like this:
+Ensure the resource by opening your server.cfg then ensure the resource below.

+Should look like this:

     # These resources will start by default.
     ensure mapmanager
     ensure chat
     ensure spawnmanager
     ensure sessionmanager
     ensure basic-gamemode
-ensure hardcap
-ensure baseevents
-ensure             <-- Add the resource name here

-should look like this:

-# These resources will start by default.
-ensure mapmanager
-ensure chat
-ensure spawnmanager
-ensure sessionmanager
-ensure basic-gamemode
-ensure hardcap
+    ensure hardcaps
     ensure baseevents
     ensure disableproploss